Skip to Content

 Doing so will not only ensure your plant remains healthy.
 It also encourages these plants to flower.

-In very hot climates, it is recommended that you place your plant in a partially shaded location.
+In very hot climates, placing your plant in a partially shaded location is recommended.

 Extended direct exposure to the harsh sun rays may lead to the leaves being scorched.

-Water your Dipladenia deeply and thoroughly every 8 days or so.
+Water your Dipladenia deeply and thoroughly every eight to ten days or so.
 Water more frequently in warm weather.
 They like to be kept moist but not overly wet.
-Avoid overwatering this plant as it will likely lead to root rot.
+Avoid overwatering this plant, as it will likely lead to root rot.
 They have a slight tolerance to drought as they store moisture in their roots.

 In warmer weather, it may be necessary to water them more frequently.